ronnyml/snowplow-wiki/AWS-sub-account-setup.md

 #### 2. Create a new account

-2. From a non-logged in browser, you will then want to sign up again to AWS again like this:
+From a non-logged in browser, you will then want to sign up again to AWS again like this:

 https://portal.aws.amazon.com/gp/aws/developer/registration/in...

 Call this new account `snowplow-acme` (where Acme is your company name).
+Note the email address you signed up with.

-#### 3. Set up billing
+#### 3. Link the accounts

-Link this new account into your Consolidated Billing in your main account, and add billing information.
+In your main account, head back to ConsolidatedBilling and click the Send a Request button.
+Provide the email address for your new sub-account.

+You should receive an email to the email address for your new sub-account.
+Copy the activation link and paste it into your browser logged in to the sub-account.

+Your accounts are now linked!
 This will allow us to spin up instances, create new S3 buckets etc.

 #### 4. Enable the services that Snowplow requires